A beginner friendly design

 For piecing the units together, I prefer my quarter inch foot with a guide on the right-hand side.

-Several common abbreviations are used throughout this tutorial:
+These abbreviations are used throughout this tutorial:

 I prefer to cut oversized patches for my half square triangles and then trim them to perfection after stitching.
 That's exactly what I've done with the 8" sample block in this tutorial.